geno543/7-wonder/README.md

 ## Deployment

-The project is deployed on [Vercel](https://vercel.com).
+The project is deployed on [Vercel](https://7-wonder-iwul9tztz-geno543s-projects.vercel.app/).
 Any push to the `master` branch will trigger an automatic deployment.

-## License

-MIT License - feel free to use this project for your own learning or as a base for your own 3D globe visualization.